 Unfamiliar words aren’t the only issue.
 Adding particles to lengthy words is the most difficult aspect of vocabulary memorization.

-When we add particles behind Korean words to express formality.
-Then, they become even longer, making word recognition an arduous task.
+When we add particles behind Korean words to express formality, they become even longer, making word recognition arduous.

 Grammar rules are different

-Another disparity between Korean and English grammar is the use of adjectives as verbs.
+Another disparity between Korean and English grammar is using adjectives as verbs.

 Adjectives are not used to describe words in the same way as in English.
-Instead, an adjective is thought of as an ‘active state of being,’ or a Korean verb.
+Instead, an adjective is considered an ‘active state of being’ or a Korean verb.

 So, to say “she is pretty,” the sentence would be “she is being pretty.”